teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >
 {: .hands_on}

-As a result of this step, you should have in our history a green Dataset collection with all 6 samples `.mzML` files as well as three separate files with reference alkanes, reference spectral library, and sample metadata.
+As a result of this step, you should have in our history a green Dataset collection {% icon param-collection %} with all 6 samples `.mzML` files as well as three separate files with reference alkanes, reference spectral library, and sample metadata.

 ## Create the XCMS object